Shuya, Ivanovo Oblast: Architecture

 Nikolo-Shartomsky Monastery, situated 12 km from Shuya, has one of the largest monastic communities in Russia.
 It was first mentioned in 1425.
 It has a cathedral from 1652 and a refectory church from 1678.

 The belltower of the Resurrection Cathedral in Shuya is the tallest freestanding bell tower in the world.

 Notable people

 Notable people from Shuya include peasant Feodor Vassilyev, whose first wife still holds the world record for most children ever born (sixty-nine).
 Mikhail Frunze led textile workers in the town in a strike action during the Revolution of 1905.

+Economy

+According to the 1911 Encyclopedia Britannica, tanneries, especially for the preparation of sheepskins—widely renowned throughout Russia—still maintain their importance, although this industry has migrated to a great extent to the country districts.
+The cathedral (1799) is a large building, with five gilt cupolas.
+Nearly every village in the vicinity has a specialty of its own—bricks, pottery, wheels, toys, packing-boxes, looms and other weaving implements, house furniture, sieves, combs, boots, gloves, felt goods, candles, and so on.

+As of 1911, the manufacture of linen and cotton in the villages, as well as the preparation and manufacture of sheepskins and rough gloves, occupied about 40,000 peasants.
+The Shuya merchants carry on an active trade in these products all over Russia, and in corn, spirits, salt and other food stuffs, imported.

+International cooperation

+Shuya is twinned with the following cities and municipalities: